Medicine at University of Norwich Medical School & Interview Questions 2023

 The international student fee per year is £39550

 If you are invited to interview you are required to complete a Work Experience Form.
 They understand that it might be difficult to gain experience in a pandemic but the first thing to remember is that all applicants to medicine will be in the same situation.
 The second thing to remember is that clinical work experience is not generally a requirement for applying to medical school in any year.

-Personal Statement for Norwich Medicine
+Personal Statement for UEA Medicine A100 in 2023